hochgenug/BADW/README.md

     * Auto login

 ### TODO :
- Display resolution on ZT search.
+ * Auto close UTB tab if download start.
- Add a border color for the better resolution on ZT.
+ * Add options to disable added features per website
- Auto close UTB tab if download start.
+ * Improve the css of the check button for betaseries